Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

-These are the defining equations for a strong symmetry.
-Returning to the example of driven open Bose-Einstein condensation and $\mathrm{U}_q$ symmetry, we note that the second equality is clearly violated for the jump operators in Eq.~\eqref{eq:D-driven-open-condensate} that describe particle gain and loss.
+The above reasoning applies both to continuous and discrete symmetries.
+Returning to the example of driven open Bose-Einstein condensation and $\mathrm{U}_q$ symmetry, we note that the second equality in Eq.~\eqref{eq:strong-symmetry} is violated for the jump operators in Eq.~\eqref{eq:D-driven-open-condensate} that describe particle gain and loss.